Saints beat Hull to extend Super League lead

 |Tries: McIntosh 2 Goals: Connor

-St Helens bounced back from their Challenge Cup semi-final defeat as they extended their advantage at the top of Super League by beating Hull FC.
+St Helens bounced back from their Challenge Cup semi-final defeat as they beat Hull FC to extend their lead at the top of Super League.

-Tommy Makinson touched down for St Helens early on but Darnell McIntosh responded after 30 minutes.
+Tommy Makinson touched down early for Saints before Darnell McIntosh responded after 30 minutes.

-Jack Welsby put Saints ahead before the break but the hosts had James Bell sent to the bin just after the restart.
+Jack Welsby put the hosts back ahead, but they had James Bell sent to the sin-bin just after the restart.

-Jonny Lomax extended Saints' lead and Makinson touched down his second before McIntosh's late score for the visitors.
+It did not affect Saints as Jonny Lomax and Makinson crossed before McIntosh's late reply for Hull.

-The result means St Helens move two points ahead of second-placed Wigan Warriors in the table, with Hull's defeat, their fifth of the season, keeping them in fifth.
+Victory moved Kristian Woolf's men two points clear of second-placed Wigan Warriors in the table, with Hull's defeat, their fifth of the season, keeping them in fifth spot.

-St Helens made one change after their semi-final defeat, with Bell coming in, but Hull left captain Luke Gale out despite him completing a two-match ban.
+Saints made one change from the side that lost 20-18 to Wigan in a thrilling Challenge Cup last-four tie, with Bell coming in.
+Hull, though, left out captain Luke Gale despite him completing a two-match ban.

+Hull suffered a blow within just three minutes when Brad Fash was knocked out following a clash with Matty Lees, leading to the forward being taken to hospital.

-Saints' opener came after some good link-up play from James Roby, who found Hurrell in the build-up to him teeing Makinson up to power over at the corner.
+Saints' opener came after some good link-up play from James Roby, who found Konrad Hurrell and he teed up Makinson to power over at the corner.

 Hull would have responded sooner were it not for a try-saving effort from Welsby, who collected a high ball before Connor Wynne could break down the left wing.

-McIntosh got them back on level terms after he worked his way onto a well-weighted grubber kick to the corner from Jake Connor, but Welsby weaved his way through to edge St Helens into a half-time lead.
+McIntosh got them back on level terms after he worked his way onto a well-weighted grubber kick to the corner from Jake Connor, but Welsby weaved his way through to give Saints the half-time lead.

-Saints lost Bell to the bin soon after the break for a dangerous tackle on Carlos Tuimavave but they never looked in danger, with Lomax and Makinson adding to their tally.
+Even with Bell sent to the sin-bin soon after the break for a dangerous tackle on Hull centre Carlos Tuimavave, they never looked under pressure and Lomax and Makinson tries sealed their success.

 St Helens: Welsby, Makinson, Hurrell, Mata'utia, Percival, Davies, Lomax, Walmsley, Roby, Lees, Sironen, Batchelor, Knowles.